 Step 2 Cut sides and legs

-For the basic build of a headboard bench there aren’t a lot of parts.
-You can see I ripped the 2×4’s to square them off a little to match the mission style headboard.
-Also shown are the sides and the armrests.
+For the basic build of a mission style headboard bench there aren’t a lot of parts.
+You can see I ripped the 2x4’s to square them off a little to match the mission style headboard.
+In addition, you will see I cut the sides and the armrests.